benjaminrall/midi-visualiser/README.md

    ```

    When a path to a directory is provided, all `.mid` files in the directory will be loaded and can then be switched between using the left and right arrow keys.

+### Example Songs

+The project is packaged with 10 example songs, which will be automatically loaded when the `visualiser` command is run without specifying any arguments.

 ## Playback Controls